Public Access qualified

 - Ecclesiastic Law

 Jonathan has a varied civil practice.
-He is a member of the Government Legal Department’s ‘junior juniors’ scheme and has accepted instructions in a wide range of litigation and advisory matters from the Foreign and Commonwealth Office (in the Kenya Emergency Group Litigation, several judicial reviews, and in relation to the FCDO’s programme of legal support to Commonwealth nations), Home Office (in the Grenfell Tower Inquiry and in relation to child sexual abuse issues), Attorney General’s Office (in national security litigation), and Ofqual (in relation to regulatory enforcement).
+Over the last three years he has accepted instructions in a wide range of litigation and advisory matters from the Foreign and Commonwealth Office (in the Kenya Emergency Group Litigation, several judicial reviews, and in relation to the FCDO’s programme of legal support to Commonwealth nations), Home Office (in the Grenfell Tower Inquiry and in relation to child sexual abuse and safeguarding issues), Attorney General’s Office and Ministry of Defence (in national security litigation), and Ofqual (in relation to regulatory enforcement).
 He also has experience of High Court and Upper Tribunal litigation arising out of professional regulation matters, and in the full range of civil hearings in the County Court.